 - Tax statements

-When closing is done, you'll submit a payment to the escrow holder.
-As your real estate agent, I'll inform you of the acceptable way of paying.
+When closing is finished, you'll make a payment to the escrow company.
+As your agent, I'll let you know what is an acceptable form of payment.